 3. You can save money.

-Costs are starting to skyrocket on your wedding day, so every little bit counts when saving money!
-One great way you can do this is by avoiding a big wedding and opting for a micro wedding package instead.
+Costs are skyrocketing on your wedding day (and every day these days, it seems!), so every little bit counts when saving money.
+One great way to do this is by avoiding a big wedding and opting for a micro wedding package instead.

 4. You can have a ceremony that’s as unique as you are.

-In the past, people would say there was only one way you could have a wedding.
+In the past, people would say there was only one way to have a wedding.
 However, times have changed!
 These days, something unique is now possible for your wedding day.
-If you want to bring in some elements from other cultures or religions, or if you just want to do something weird and wacky, you can do so without any repercussions!
+If you want to bring in some elements from other cultures or religions, or if you want to do something weird and wacky, you can do so without any repercussions!

 No longer must you follow convention and tradition blindly.
 As long as you know what will make the both of you happy on such an important day (and everyone around it), who cares what your family thinks?
 They’re not the ones getting married, after all.